 - 2 small bananas, peeled and sliced into thin rounds

-- 6 tbsp sweetened shredded coconut or use plain fresh shredded coconut as the original recipe states
+- 6 tablespoons sweetened shredded coconut or use plain fresh shredded coconut as the original recipe states

 - 1 cup canned pineapple pieces drained

 - In the bottom of each dessert cup, place enough orange pieces to cover the bottom.
 Sprinkle the oranges with 1 tsp of sugar.Top the sugared oranges with 2 tbsp of the shredded coconut.

 - Evenly cover the top of the coconut with banana slices.